 Day 7: Base Camp 1(16207 feet): - Pin Parvati Pass(17388 feet) - Base Camp 2(16076 feet):

 Distance: 6 KM in 6 -7 hours

 What to Expect: Crossing crevasses, drinking from the freshly melted snow

 Are you ready?
 Ready to march on glaciers of Himalayas, ready to cross the dangerous crevasses, ready to set your feet on 17388 feet height.
 Are you ready to get the feel of accomplishment?
 Finally, the day has arrived for which you tormented yourself physically and mentally not only for past 6 days but for quite a few months with all those preparations.
 We start early at 5 AM when it is still little dark to cross the pass.
-The ascend is gradual but altitude and thin air makes it little difficult.
-Everyone is roped up as an extra preventive measure against falling in crevasse and are provided with crampons for firm grip while walking on glaciers.
+The ascend is gradual but altitude and thin air make it little difficult.
+Everyone is roped up as an extra preventive measure against falling in a crevasse and are provided with crampons for a firm grip while walking on glaciers.
 Will reach the top at around 11 AM and starts descending at around 11:30 AM.
 Here onwards your path is going to be rocky unlike the cushy green mountain trails, the winds are going to be dusty yet utterly cold unlike the moisty winds of Parvati.
 Trees are going to be a 'cease-to-exist' site but the rainbow-colored mountains will keep you enchanting.

 Crossing pass at the height of 17338 feet!

 Day 8: Base Camp 2(16076 feet): to Wichkurung Thatch(11482 feet):

 What to Expect: Near to Frost Bite experience!!